Near-One/rainbow-bridge/README.md

 ## Usage example
 Go to `environment` folder.

 ### Launching blockchains locally

 First start the services that will emulate locally the NEAR and the Ethereum blockchains:
+## Configs and flags

+There are three layers of configuration, overriding each other with highest priorities first:

+1. Environment variables
+2. Flags passed throught the command line
+3. Configuration files in ~/.rainbowup/config.json

+More about specific configurations:

+**(TODO)**

+## Local test run
+To locally test the bridge run:
 ```bash
 node index.js clean
 node index.js prepare